nn1900/baseline/README.md

 ```bash
 baseline up
 ```
+Each time a database is updated by `up` command, it will be backed up first so that the database can be restored in case error occurs while updating.
+When error indeed occurs, just fix it and re-execute the `up` command.

+___Note___: _change scripts are typically not intended to be changed after applied to database and even after committed to version control system.
+If something is changed unexpected by some change scripts, don't worry, but just apply another change scripts._

 ## Rebase
 By rebasing, baseline will treat the current database as a fresh new one and re-integrate w/ it from a new start point.
 You can rebase the database at any time you want by using the `init` command with `--force	` option: